10 Disadvantages of Playing Sports

 There's always some show off who has to let you know about how they have all the best equipment, the most expensive clothing, and how they undertake all the most prestigious coaching.
 I've met them in every sport.
 It's worst when you are young, but the phenomenon exists at all ages in my experience.

 Some sports clubs are warm, welcoming, and inclusive, but there are others that are a social nightmare.
-Sometimes the clubs had the same leadership and membership for years, with set roles and their own way of doing things.
+Sometimes the clubs have had the same leadership and membership for years, with set roles and their own way of doing things.
 Alternatively, the club or team is made up of a very narrow social, economic, or age group.
 As a newbie, you struggle to fit in socially, and no matter how well that you play, it's difficult to get picked for the team, or feel accepted.

 7. Weather Problems